Advanced Education in General Dentistry (Hialeah)

 - The Admissions Workshop fee is $700 and is due in full on the day of the interview.

-- Interviews for the AEGD-Hialeah Program will be held on November 2nd, 3rd, 4th, and 5th.
+- Interviews for the AEGD-Hialeah Program will be held during the month of November.